 When will a GDF be built?

 Construction will only start when a suitable site is identified, all the necessary consents and permits have been obtained and the host community has indicated its willingness to host the facility through a Test of Public Support.
-For planning purposes, we assume that a GDF could be ready to receive intermediate level waste between 2050-2060, with high level waste and spent fuel from 2075.
+The latest planning assumption is that a GDF could be ready to receive intermediate level waste between 2050-2060, with high level waste and spent fuel from 2075.
 Filling a GDF with waste and then closing it, once full, will run into the next century.

 If you have any questions, please contact us here